Akshen22/Movie-Recommender-System/README.md

 Now run the: movie recommender system.ipynb

-Once exeuted, you will see a few .pkl files in your movie recommder system folder, don't worry about that it gonna help us to land our website
+Once exeuted, you will see a few .pkl files in your movie recommder system folder, don't worry about that it gonna help us to build our website

 Time for: app.py file which one should execute opening pycharm and creating a new project; install streamlit, writing pip install streamlit in the pycharm terminal